neoforged/.github/primers/1.21.2/index.md

         - `getWantedVisbility` - Returns the visbility of the toast to render.
         - `update` - Updates the data within the toast.
     - `TutorialToast` has a constructor that takes in an `int` to represent the time to display in milliseconds.
+- `net.minecraft.client.gui.font.glyphs.BakedGlyph`
+    - `renderChar` - Renders a character in the specified color.
+    - `$GlyphInstance` - An instance of a glyph with the metadata of its screen location.
 - `net.minecraft.client.gui.screens`
     - `BackupConfirmScreen` has a constructor that takes in another `Component` that represents the prompt for erasing the cache.
     - `Screen`